 - The body piercer disposes of the needle in a special container so that there is no risk of the needle or blood touching someone else.

-- The body piercer gives you instructions on how to care for your new piercing and what to do if there is a problem.
+The body piercer will give you instructions on how to care for your new piercing and what to do if there is a problem.

 What Are the Risks of Body Piercing?

 It's normal to have mild swelling and tenderness at the pierced area.
-Swelling may be significant in the case of a tongue piercing.
+There may be a lot of swelling with a tongue piercing.
 Serious problems can happen if you try to pierce yourself, have a friend do it for you, or have it done in any unclean environment.
 Make sure it's done by a professional in a safe and clean environment.